slsa-framework/slsa-verifier/README.md

       --branch string            [optional] expected branch the binary was compiled from --builder-id string        EXPERIMENTAL: the unique builder ID who created the provenance -h, --help                     help for verify-artifact
-      --print-provenance         print the verified provenance to std out --provenance-path string   path to a provenance file --source string            expected source repository that should have produced the binary, e.g. github.com/some/repo --tag string               [optional] expected tag the binary was compiled from
+      --print-provenance         print the verified provenance to stdout --provenance-path string   path to a provenance file --source string            expected source repository that should have produced the binary, e.g. github.com/some/repo --tag string               [optional] expected tag the binary was compiled from